Back to blog

 • WikiText-2 window stratification switches to a deterministic offline byte-level n-gram scorer.

-0.3.5 is a “trust the machinery” release.
-Proof packs now have their own bash test suite with deterministic mocks, which is exactly the kind of unglamorous work that prevents subtle breakage later.
-Runtime helpers also make it easier to capture the right artifacts during long runs without improvising ad-hoc scripts.
+0.3.5 is a trust-the-machinery release.
+Proof packs now have their own bash test suite with deterministic command mocks and optional coverage checks, which is exactly the kind of unglamorous work that prevents subtle breakage later.
+Runtime helpers and pack build/verify helpers also make it easier to capture the right artifacts during long runs without improvising ad hoc scripts.

 On evaluation stability: window stratification for WikiText-2 moves to a deterministic offline scorer.
 That keeps window selection consistent across model families and avoids implicit downloads—two things that matter a lot when you’re trying to make runs comparable.